facebook/docusaurus/website/docs/advanced-plugins.md

 ### `@docusaurus/plugin-content-pages`

 The default pages plugin for Docusaurus.
 The classic template ships with this plugin with default configurations.
+This plugin provides [creating pages](creating-pages.md) functionality.

 ```js
 // docusaurus.config.js